 You may need another procedure to remove more breast tissue if tests show the cancer is too close to the edge of the tissue already removed.

-Always tell your doctor or nurse:
+Always tell your provider:

-During the days before the surgery:
+During the days before your surgery:

-On the day of the surgery:
+On the day of surgery:

-The skin should heal in about a month.
+Your skin should heal in about a month.
 You will need to take care of the surgical cut area.
-Change dressings as your doctor or nurse tells you to.
-Watch for signs of infection when you get home (such as redness, swelling, or drainage).
+Change dressings as your provider tells you to.
+Watch for signs of infection when you get home (such as redness, swelling, or drainage from the incision).

 You may need to empty a fluid drain a few times a day for 1 to 2 weeks.
-Your doctor will remove the drain later.
+Your provider will remove the drain later.

 Most women can go back to their usual activities in a week or so.
 Avoid heavy lifting, jogging, or activities that cause pain in the surgical area for 1 to 2 weeks.

-The outcome of a lumpectomy for breast cancer depends mostly on the size of the cancer and if it has spread to lymph nodes underneath your arm.
+The outcome of a lumpectomy for breast cancer depends mostly on the size of the cancer.
+It also depends on its spread to lymph nodes underneath your arm.

-Women usually do not need breast reconstruction after lumpectomy.
+You may not need a breast reconstruction after lumpectomy.

-Hunt KK, Green MC, Buchholz TA.
+Hunt KK, Mittendorf EA.
 Diseases of the breast.
-In: Townsend CM, Beauchamp RD, Evers BM, Mattox KL.
-Sabiston Textbook of Surgery, 19th ed.
-St. Louis, Mo: WB Saunders; 2012:chap 36.
+In: Townsend CM Jr, Beauchamp RD, Evers BM, Mattox KL, eds.
+Sabiston Textbook of Surgery.
+20th ed.
+Philadelphia, PA: Elsevier; 2017:chap 34.

-Wolff AC, Domchek S, Davidson NE, Sacchini V, McCormick B. Cancer of the breast.
+Wolff AC, Domchek SM, Davidson NE, Sacchini V, McCormick B. Cancer of the breast.
 In: Niederhuber JE, Armitage JO, Doroshow JH, Kastan MB, Tepper JE, eds.
 Abeloff's Clinical Oncology.
 5th ed.
-Philadelphia, Pa: Elsevier Churchill Livingstone; 2013:chap 91.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 91.